+THE BOARD OF BIRECTORS RECOMMENDS TOO VOTE FOR ALL OF THE NOMINELS IN HEM I AND FOR H LIVIO 2, 3 AIVE , . .
 ELECTION OF DIRECTORS: The Board's Nominees are: 01.
 Gina L. Bianchini; 02.
 Howard D. Elias; 03.
 Stuart J. Epstein; 04.
 Lidia Fonseca; 05.
 Karen H. Grimes; 06.
 David T. Lougee; 07.
 Scott K. McCune; 08.
 Henry W. McGee; 09.
 Susan Ness; PROPOSAL TO RATIFY the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the 2021 fiscal year.
-FOR AGAINST ABSTAI

-10. Bruce P. Nolop; 11.
+FOR AGAIN IST ABSTAIN 10.
+Bruce P. Nolop; 11.
 Neal Shapiro; 12.
-Melinda C. Witmer WITHHOLD FOR ALL FOR ALL ALL EXCEPT PROPOSAL TO APPROVE, ON AN ADVISORY BASIS, the compensation of the Company's named executive officers.
-FOR AGAINST ABSTAIN

-withhold authority to vote for any individual nominee(s), mark for All Except" and write the number(s) of the nominee(s) for which bu would like to withhold authority to vote on the line below: 4.
-COMPANY PROPOSAL TO APPROVE the Elimination of Supermajority Voting Provisions.
-THE PROXIES are authorized to vote in their discretion any, as may properly come before the Annual Mee postponement thereof.
+Melinda C. Witmer WITHHOLD FOR ALL EXCEPT PROPOSAL TO APPROVE, ON AN ADVISORY BASIS, the compensation of the Company's named executive officers.
+FOR AGAIN IST ABSTAIN To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) for which you would like to withhold authority to vote on the line below: COMPANY PROPOSAL TO APPROVE the Elimination of Supermajority Voting Provisions.
+THE PROXIES are authorized to vote in their discretic any, as may properly come before the Annual Me ner business, postponement thereof. cerning of unity at ajournment e Date:, 2021 Signature Signature (if jointly held)

-Date:, 2021

-Signature

-Signature (if jointly held)

 Title(s)